-Goal: Increase annual transit total trips per hour to 25 by 2020.
+Goal: Increase annual transit total trips per hour of operation to 25 by 2020.

 Performance: Total trips per hour is an industry standard used to measure the efficiency and impact of public transit systems.
 It is determined by dividing the annual ridership by the hours the buses are on route.
-Atomic City Transit began service in October 2007 and has seen a steady increase in its use.
-Ridership has increased 120% from approximately 255,000 riders in 2007-2008 (the first full year of operation) to over 562,000 in 2011-2012.
-Services have also expanded with the addition of AM/PM peak service in 2008, the addition of Route 2 to serve the Eastern Area neighborhoods and Pajarito Cliffs Site in 2010, and seasonal shuttle service to Bandelier National Monument.
-Since the first full year of operation, the number of passenger trips per hour of operation has been approximately 20 (Figure 4).
+Atomic City Transit began service in October 2007 and had steady ridership through 2013.
+Ridership increased 120% from approximately

+255,000 riders in 2007-2008 (the first full year of operation) to over 562,000 in 2011-2012.
+Services have also expanded with the addition of AM/PM peak service in 2008, the addition of routes that serve the Eastern Area neighborhoods and Pajarito Cliffs Site in 2010, and seasonal shuttle service to Bandelier National Monument.
+From the first full year of operation through 2013, the number of passenger trips per hour of operation has been approximately 20.
+For 2014 and subsequent years the ridership numbers have decreased, but are still above the national average as depicted in Figure 4.
+The performance indicator from July 1, 2015, through June 30, 2016, is 13.32 passenger trips per hour.
+Although the trend is a decrease in trips per hour since 2013, reaching double-digits in passenger trips per hour is considered to be a successful ridership program in the transit industry.
+The other important factors that can be correlated to this decrease in ridership are lower fuel prices and thus an increase in use of personal vehicles.

 Figure 4: Atomic City Transit trips per hour compared to the national average.
 Atomic City Transit ridership includes fixed-route and dial-a-ride services.
-National average comes from the 2012 Transit Fact Book, Small Urban & Rural Transit Center, 2011 and 2012 data not available.
+National average comes from the 2016 Transit Fact Book, Small Urban & Rural Transit Center, 2015 and 2016 data not yet available.

 Strategy: In 2014 the County added services that have reduced the amount of personal vehicle miles travelled.
 The County also partnered with the National Park Service to provide ongoing shuttle service to Bandelier National Monument, which is provided annually from Memorial Day weekend through the end of October.
 The County is also focused on increasing rider amenities.
 New bus shelters have been installed throughout the community, with more planned in the future.
-Automated vehicle location and analytic software was implemented beginning in 2014 to assist transit users in connecting with transit services, as well as transit management in measuring performance and making adjustments to the service where needed - all of which will help increase the passenger trips per hour sustainability indicator.
-Technology advancements that had been implemented or are coming online in late 2015 include ACTracker on the Atomic City Transit website, which provides real time transit data, including the locations of buses on their routes and a Trip Planner that enables individuals to plan their own trips using a variety of modes; digital message displays at major transit stops; MyStop mobile app on both Apple and Android devices; QR Code on bus stop signs, which leads users to the website; and, for those who do not have a smart phone, SMS texting capability at bus stop signs to obtain next-bus information at individual stops.
-The performance indicator from July 1, 2014, through June 30, 2015, is 18.09 passenger trips per hour.
-Although this is a decrease since 2012 reaching double-digits in passenger trips per hour is considered to be a successful ridership program in the transit industry.
-The other important factors that can be correlated to this decrease in ridership are lower fuel prices and thus an increase in use of personal vehicles.
+Automated vehicle location and analytic software was implemented beginning in 2014 to assist transit users in connecting with transit services, as well as transit management in measuring performance and making adjustments to the service where needed - all of which is designed to increase the passenger trips per hour sustainability indicator.
+Technology advancements that had been implemented in late 2015 include ACTracker on the Atomic City Transit website, which provides real time transit data, including the locations of buses on their routes and a Trip Planner that enables individuals to plan their own trips using a variety of modes; digital message displays at major transit stops; MyStop mobile app on both Apple and Android devices; QR Code on bus stop signs, which leads users to the website; and, for those who do not have a smart phone, SMS texting capability at bus stop signs to obtain next-bus information at individual stops.
 A comprehensive transit study and five-year plan was completed by an outside contractor and approved by the County Council early in 2015.
-The plan made recommendations for route and schedule adjustments, as well as vehicle requirements for the service, which will lead to improved performance upon implementation of the plan in early 2016.
+The plan made recommendations for route and schedule adjustments, as well as vehicle requirements for the service, and was implemented in early 2016.